unik-name/docs.unikname.network/docs/uns-network-player/creating-your-unikname-individual.md

 next: /uns-network-player/registering-as-delegate.html
 ---

-# Creating @unikname as an individual
+# Creating @unikname id as an individual

 [[toc]]

 ## Coupon

-You can create @unikname with a minium of 15 characters for free.
+You can create @unikname id with a minium of 15 characters for free.

-If you want to create special @unikname with less than 15 charaters, it requires a coupon. and if you have one, you can continue.
+If you want to create special @unikname id with less than 15 charaters, it requires a coupon. and if you have one, you can continue.

 Otherwise, contact us on [contact@unikname.com](mailto:contact@unikname.com) to request one.

 ## Install the "My Unikname App"

-The creation of your @unikname is done through [My Unikname App](https://my.unikname.app/).
+The creation of your @unikname id is done through [My Unikname App](https://my.unikname.app/).
 To launch the application, follow this link with your **Android smartphone or iPhone** (**and your phone only**):

 👉 [https://my.unikname.app/](https://my.unikname.app/).